-A Safe Zone symbol on someone’s door or email means that they’ve gone through a 3-hour training and are ready to provide support and act as an ally.
+A Safe Zone symbol on someone’s door or email means that they’ve gone through all 4 Safe Zone Workshops and are ready to provide support and act as an ally.
 Being Safe Zone trained also means that they’ll have a good knowledge of what resources are available beyond just what they can provide.

 The goal of Safe Zone is to create a network of visible allies who are prepared and willing to provide support.
 Since these are people who might receive sensitive or personal information, it’s important that everyone who goes through the training is ready to be helpful.
 With a mandatory training, some people who are listed as Safe Zone members may not truly be invested in supporting LGBTQA people.

 No, it doesn’t expire, but we are going to be regularly updating the curriculum.
 So while it’s not required, we recommend renewing Safe Zone training every 3 years.